mthom/scryer-prolog/README.md

         maplist(Goal_1, Ls).
 ```

-In this case, first instantianted argument indexing automatically uses
+In this case, first instantiated argument indexing automatically uses
 the *second* argument for indexing, and thus prevents choicepoints for
 calls with lists of fixed lengths (and deterministic goals).
 Conveniently, no auxiliary predicates with reordered arguments are